FOCUS & ADHD

 "The hardest part isn't sustaining focus.
 It's starting.
 Five minutes is small enough that your brain won't resist it."

-If Pomodoro works for you, use it.
-If you find yourself spending more time configuring your Pomodoro setup than doing the work, a simpler approach — one interval, one commitment, no prescribed breaks — may serve you better.
+If Pomodoro works great for you, keep using it.
+If you find yourself spending more time configuring timers and worrying about cycles than actually working, try a simpler approach instead: one flexible interval with no forced breaks.

 "If you're spending more time configuring your system than doing the work, the system is the problem."